kasslent/clc-digital-skills/_lessons/module-5.1.md

     $("#status")

 Though it has its own syntax, it is still JavaScript at its core.
-Because of this, it's important to have at least a basic understanding of JavaScript principles to make sense of how jQuery works.
+Because of this, it's important to have a base understanding of JavaScript principles to make sense of how jQuery works.

-Let's go through some high level JavaScript basics.
-Some of these concepts may feel abstract but try to take note of the syntax.
-This will help to recognize the syntax patterns when using jQuery.
+Let's go through some JavaScript basics.

 ## The Console